sajjaddehnoei/Customer-Segmentation-with-Google-Analytics-Data/README.md

-# MLSEAnalysis
+# Google Store Customer segmentation

-  *This is a case study with [Kaggle Google Analytics Customer Reviews](https://www.kaggle.com/competitions/ga-customer-revenue-prediction/data) database.*
+  *This is a case study prepared using [Kaggle Google Analytics Customer Reviews](https://www.kaggle.com/competitions/ga-customer-revenue-prediction/data) database.*

 # Project Description
 Here's the description of each file and folder in the project: